SubhiNajjar/Direct-Link/README.md

 #### What does this project help?
-This project helps to find gaming system requirements.
+This project helps to find gaming system requirements, ( A blogging platform) .

 **For example**
 * https://gamesystemrequirements.com/